 IOA’s Community Living Fund also advocates for individuals who are willing and able to continue living in the community, but who are at risk of institutionalization.
 Our staff works to ensure that individuals are connected to all available community resources, stable housing, and appropriate healthcare services to support their ability to continue living at home safely…including proper medical equipment.

-Potential clients must first undergo an eligibility screening process through the Department of Aging and Adult Services.
+Potential clients must first undergo an eligibility screening process through the City of San Francisco’s Department of Disability and Aging Services.
 Afterwards, our care managers will assess client’s needs, develop a service plan, and then work to maintain or return them to a safe, stable, independent way of life.